mkheirkhahzadeh/ner_models/README.md

 | 0.9883    | 0.0339 |  0.9316   | 0.9369 | 0.9342 |

 ## Report
 The report charts are available in the Report folder.
-I used Weight&Biases for fine-tuning.
-For model A, count parameter in wandb.agent insturction is set to two.
+I used Weights & Biases platform for tuning.
+For model A, I consider count=1 in the wandb.agent insturction.
 However, for model B, because of time and GPU limitation, I set the count to 1.
 Therefore, parallel coordination chart is only available for model A (as you can see here).

 ![](Images/eval_modelA.jpg)